Our board and team

 Born and educated in England, Professor Hugh Grantham has interests in prehospital and emergency medicine, medical education and clinical governance.

-After relocating, Professor Grantham commenced general practice in Mildura, and was recruited to lead the clinical development of the Ambulance Service in Adelaide.
+After relocating, Hugh commenced general practice in Mildura, and was recruited to lead the clinical development of the Ambulance Service in Adelaide.
 He was Medical Director of the Ambulance Service until 2011, and inaugural professor of paramedics at Flinders University until 2019.
-Involved in postgraduate medical emergency education since 1990, Professor Grantham developed the paramedic course, and the postgraduate paramedic courses.
+Involved in postgraduate medical emergency education since 1990, Hugh developed the paramedic course, and the postgraduate paramedic courses.
 He is the senior educator for the National Advanced Life Support program as well as teaching for the Royal Australian College of General Practitioners and the College of Sports Physicians.
-Professor Grantham holds the humanitarian services medal for leading overseas aid teams in disasters, and the Ambulance Service Medal.
-He was a member of the EMF Research Evaluation Panel and is currently Chair of the Research Committee.
+Hugh holds the humanitarian services medal for leading overseas aid teams in disasters, and the Ambulance Service Medal.
+He was a member of the EMF Research Evaluation Panel and a current member of the Research Committee.
 A passionate sailor, he is Chair of the One and All Tall Ship Board.

 Dr Kim Hansen is the Director of Virtual Emergency Department in Metro North and the Director of Critical Care, Women’s and Children’s Health at Redcliffe Hospital.
 She was previously the Director of St Andrew’s War Memorial Hospital Emergency Department as well as holding a public role at The Prince Charles Hospital for more than a decade.
 Born and bred in Brisbane, Kim is a University of Queensland graduate who has worked in a variety of settings throughout Queensland, Victoria, England and Chile.